St John's, Ashfield: Annex

 In 2017 an annex was added directly adjacent and connected to the western side of the church, to provide running water, kitchen and function facilities to the church.
 It is used mainly for kid's church and communal meals (primarily morning tea) after church services.

 Ministry

 In 2008, the Parish of Ashfield (green), was amalgamated with that of Five Dock and Haberfield (blue), to form Christ Church Inner West.

 Andrew Katay became the 18th rector in early 2005.
 In 2008 the church was part of an amalgamation with the parish of Five Dock and Haberfield, forming Christ Church Inner West Anglican Community (CCIW) with Andrew Katay continuing as the rector of the new parish.
-There are currently three Sunday services at Ashfield, and two at Five Dock.
+At the end of 2025, St Oswald's Haberfield was released to become an independent parish.
+There are currently two Sunday services at Ashfield, and one at Five Dock.

 Since July 2006 it has run a mothers and children group, which discusses Christian parenting issues, and teaches English to those for whom it is not their native language.

 In 2010 the church began an outdoor film festival showing ghost and horror movies in the historic cemetery.